The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

 \begin{lemma} \begin{enumerate} \item Assume $H(S) >0$.
-If the width $w$ of the collar $F$ is small enough then we can cap off smoothly $F$ along the boundary component $S$ by attaching a hyperspherical cap $\mathcal H^+(S)$ whose boundary $\partial \mathcal H^+(S)$ is isometric to $S$ and of radius
+If the width $w$ of the collar $F$ is small enough then we can cap off smoothly $F$ along the boundary component $S$ by attaching a hyperspherical cap $\mathcal H^+(S)$ using an isometry between its boundary $\partial \mathcal H^+(S)$ and $S$ and of radius